Mary Berry's chocolate cake recipe serves six people and takes under an hour to make.

 - Electric whisk

-Preheat the oven to 180C, gas 4.
-Beat together the eggs, flour, caster sugar, butter, and baking powder until smooth in a large mixing bowl.
+- Heat the oven to 180C (160C fan, Gas 4).
+Put the eggs, flour, caster sugar, butter, and baking powder in a large bowl and beat until smooth.

-Put the cocoa powder in a separate mixing bowl, and add the water a little at a time to make a stiff paste.
-Add to the cake mixture.
+- In a small bowl, mix the cocoa powder with the boiling water a little at a time to make a stiff paste.
+Add to the cake mixture and beat until combined.

-Turn into the prepared tins, level the top, and bake in the preheated oven for about 20-25 mins, or until shrinking away from the sides of the tin and springy to the touch.
+- Bake for 20-25 minutes, or until shrinking away from the sides of the tin and springy to the touch.

-To make the icing: measure the cream and chocolate into a bowl and carefully melt over a pan of hot water over a low heat, or gently in the microwave for 1 min (600w microwave).
-Stir until melted, then set aside to cool a little and to thicken up.
+- To make the icing: measure the cream and chocolate into a bowl and carefully melt over a pan of hot water over a low heat, or gently in the microwave for 1 min (600w microwave).
+Stir until melted, then set aside to cool and thicken.

 Top tips for making Mary Berry's chocolate cake

-If your cakes go wrong and often crack, you could be putting them on the wrong shelf in your oven.
+If the sponge of your cake cracks, it could be because you've been putting them on the wrong shelf in your oven.
 Thankfully Mary Berry has some advice on how to prevent this from happening.
-She told Woman’s Weekly: ‘To avoid cakes cracking don’t bake them too high in the oven.
-If you do the crust forms too soon and cracks as the cake continues to rise.’
+She told us: 'To avoid cakes cracking don’t bake them too high in the oven.
+If you do the crust forms too soon and cracks as the cake continue to rise.'

 How do you make a chocolate cake moist?